 Food - Cadmium can be carried substantial distances in the in the atmosphere but is eventually deposited in soil, making food a major source of cadmium.
 Cadmium is also present in phosphate fertilisers and sewage sludge which add to the content of agricultural soil.
 Cadmium is taken up easily by crops such as leafy vegetables, root crops, cereals and grains.
 Rice, other cereal grains, potatoes, and other vegetables take up cadmium much more easily than they do other toxic metals including mercury and lead.28 Cadmium can also contaminate meat, particularly organ meats, and in some areas elevated levels have been found in shellfish.
 30

 Water - According to the EPA the major sources of cadmium in the drinking water supply are: "...corrosion of galvanized pipes; erosion of natural deposits; discharge from metal refineries; runoff from waste batteries and paints.
 "31 Natural deposits of cadmium in rock and soil are more likely to be eroded when water is soft or acidic.28 Cadmium concentrations in municipal water supplies are regulated in the US and other developed countries but traces are inevitable and consumption of cadmium in drinking water over time may be a health concern.
+If you fear that run off may have infected your nearby water supply it might be a good idea to learn more information about nearby metal refineries.

 Health Effects of Cadmium